Motorcycling is seeing a surge in popularity across Australia.

 While car sales sank in 2020, new motorcycles, scooter, all-terrain vehicles (ATV) purchases jumped by more than 20 per cent from the previous year, and continued to grow in 2021.

 Tragically, deaths and injuries on our highways remain stubbornly high.
 More than 1,100 people were killed on Australian roads in the 12 months to October, 2021 – with two-wheeled road users more likely to be hurt.

 With the growing number of people taking to two wheels, is it time to put riders at the centre road design and layout?
 Could these six simple changes reap huge benefit for motorcyclists – and all road users?

 Potholes, cracks and debris are a major cause of stress for every motorist – but these can prove extremely dangerous for riders.
-Poorly maintained road surfaces often play a significant contributing factor in accidents.
+Poorly maintained road surfaces often play a significant contributing factor in road accidents.